 Blake is a social psychologist in the School of Psychology at the University of Queensland.
-He is a leading instructor of the award-winning course: CRIME101x - a free online course about the psychology of criminal justice-to over 70,000 students, and the PSYC1030x Introduction o Developmental, Social & Clinical Psychology XSeries Program of four courses on edX.org.
-He does research on jury decision making and has published over 80 papers and technical reports in the area of social cognition and group processes, including a book on expert testimony, and has made submissions to law reform commissions and provided training to police officers.
+He is a leading instructor of the award-winning course: CRIME101x - a free online course about the psychology of criminal justice-to over 100,000 students, and the PSYC1030x Introduction o Developmental, Social & Clinical Psychology XSeries Program of four courses on edX.org.
+He does research on jury decision making and has published papers and technical reports in the area of social cognition and group processes, including a book on expert testimony, and has made submissions to law reform commissions and provided training to police officers.

 Barbara's research uses social psychological theory to solve real social problems.
-For over twenty years she has collaborated with a range of industry partners (e.g., Australian Red Cross Lifeblood; state police agencies) to design and evaluate theorybased solutions to problems as diverse as how to minimise bias in investigating allegations of sexual assault to how to maximise blood donor appointment attendance.
-She has over 100 peer reviewed publications including many focused on prejudice, discrimination, and donor recruitment and retention.
+For over twenty years she has collaborated with a range of industry partners (e.g., Australian Red Cross Lifeblood; state police agencies) to design and evaluate theory-based solutions to problems as diverse as how to minimise bias in investigating allegations of sexual assault to how to maximise blood donor appointment attendance.
+Her many publications are focused on prejudice, discrimination, and donor recruitment and retention.

-Mark has 139 research publications examining how we can apply scientific psychology to address real world problems, such as road accidents, medical errors, and the unreliability of eyewitness testimony.
+Mark has published extensively on how we can apply scientific psychology to address real world problems, such as road accidents, medical errors, and the unreliability of eyewitness testimony.
 His team developed the hazard perception test used in Queensland for driver licensing, as well as a patient observation chart in use nationally that has been found to reduce hospital mortality by 11%.
 He also created the national subcutaneous insulin chart and helped develop the curriculum that all colonoscopy training courses in Australia are based on.